 Our Miami-Dade website will give you greater access to the services we provide to residents of Miami-Dade County.
 You also have the opportunity to view important items involving the Board of County Commissioners on a regular basis.

 Stay up-to-date on all the events and programs going on in District 4.
-Sign up now for monthly e-newsletter.
+Sign up now for our e-newsletter.

 Your parks, garbage and recycling pickup days, school boundaries, voting precincts and much more.